-- Market/Off Balance Sheet: The Company takes minimal to no market risk, as most of its Invested Assets are in the form of cash or equivalents, or highly rated fixed income, or equivalent securities of short duration. - Credit Risk: The Company's credit risk is limited to the risk of failure of those banking institutions with which it has placed cash deposits.
-It does not retrocede from its General Account and, the structure of the insurance policies that the Company underwrites ensures that the Company bears minimal or no credit risk related to premium payments. - Liquidity: The Company minimizes its liquidity risk, as its Invested Assets are invested in overnight or short term deposits, or highly-marketable fixed income securities of short duration. - Operational: The Company's operational risk is mitigated through the application of internal controls, processes and procedures.
+- Market/Off Balance Sheet: The Company takes minimal to no market risk, as most of its Invested Assets are in the form of cash or equivalents, or highly rated fixed income, or equivalent securities of short duration. - Credit Risk: The Company's credit risk is primarily limited to the risk of failure of those banking institutions with which it has placed cash deposits.
+The structure of the insurance policies that the Company underwrites other than for Management Liability risks ensures that the Company bears minimal or no credit risk related to premium or loss payments.
+For Management Liability exposures, the Company has credit risk if its reinsurers fail to honor their obligations. - Liquidity: The Company minimizes its liquidity risk, as its Invested Assets are invested in overnight or short term deposits, or highly-marketable fixed income securities of short duration. - Operational: The Company's operational risk is mitigated through the application of internal controls, processes and procedures.
 Risks relating to operational functions performed by the Company's affiliate and third party service providers are similarly mitigated through the implementation of internal controls.
 The Company's Board of Directors reviews and approves all such outsourcing relationships.
 The Company selects outsourcing partners with which it has had long-standing relationships, and which have long-term, proven track records with respect to quality and risk controls.

 - Legal: The Company is exposed to this risk primarily in the form that its contractual arrangements and policies of insurance and reinsurance are properly drafted and conform to the risks that the Company's Board of Directors has approved.
 This risk is mitigated by the employment of an experienced General Counsel, and by the use of experienced, specialized and highly regarded external counsel.
 In addition, all other legal documentation, as applicable, is completed by the General Counsel and experienced external counsel prior to binding. - Reputational: The senior officers of the Company and the Board of Directors monitor the Company's reputation in the market, as well as with its partners, suppliers and regulators on a continuous basis. - Intra-Group: The Company depends upon its affiliate service company, Awbury Technical Solutions LLC ("ATS"), for a variety of services and functions.
-Such services are provided to the Company pursuant to a service agreement with ATS, and include, but are not limited to, the following: product management, technical underwriting support, legal, compliance, due diligence, management, finance, human resources, tax, audit, information technology, and communications.
+Such services are provided to the Company pursuant to a service agreement with ATS, and include, but are not limited to, the following: product management, technical underwriting support, legal, compliance, due diligence, management, finance, human resources, tax, internal audit, information technology, and communications.
 The Company's outsourcing relationship with ATS is supervised by the Company's Board of Directors.